 As Kentucky’s Agri/Eco-Tourism Capital at the Crossroads of Adventure, we are the site of the new Kentucky Fiber Trail, linking America’s farming past with today’s interactive visitor experiences and age-old handicrafts with hands-on yarn and needle classes held on the farm.

-As for adventure . . . why not skydive over the Bluegrass, rent and pilot a plane yourself, or stay grounded and marvel at the world’s largest radio control jet show.
-Golf, fish and hunt or take the family and enjoy the award-winning Heart of Kentucky Holiday and Sorghum Festivals.
+As for adventure . . . why not skydive over the Bluegrass, rent and pilot a plane yourself, or stay grounded and golf, fish and hunt or take the family and enjoy the award-winning Heart of Kentucky Holiday and Sorghum Festivals.
 Bring your bike and ride the crossroads of Bike the Bourbon Trail™ and the Trans America Bicycle Trail.

-If you are here for business, rest assured, our state-of-the-art facilities and expert staff will gladly accommodate your meeting and convention needs.
-Awaiting your visit, this friendly town has a 62-room hotel, a historic B&B, city camping, and many fast food and full service local dining options.
+If you are here for business, awaiting your visit, this friendly town has historic B&B’s, city camping, and many fast food and full service local dining options.

-The renovation of the Opera House has sparked all kinds of creativity in downtown Springfield featuring live theatre from Central Kentucky Theatre, a visitor’s center, meeting rooms and offices.
+The Opera House has sparked all kinds of creativity in downtown Springfield featuring live theatre from Central Kentucky Community Theatre, Art Gallery, visitor’s center, meeting rooms and offices.
 We invite you to stop by for free maps and area information.
 And don’t forget to log onto Springfield’s free wifi!
 Have any questions?
 We’d love to hear from you.